-The recent award from the World Travel Awards, which considered Portugal the World’s Best Destination has just confirmed the current trend, also acknowledged by many guides, travel writers, bloggers and the media from around the world specialising in travel and tourism.
+The recent award from the World Travel Awards, which considered Portugal the World’s Best Destination has just confirmed the current trend, also acknowledged by many guides, travel writers, bloggers, and the media from around the world specializing in travel and tourism.
 And do you know why Portugal has been on everyone’s lips?
 We’ll give you a clue here.

 Ghosts of the Past

-The 25 World Heritage classifications in Portugal portray the history and culture of the country, its people and the peoples that have inhabited the land since time immemorial.
-Monasteries and convents of historic and artistic importance, outstanding monuments, historic centres, cultural landscapes, which offer some of the most beautiful natural scenery in Portugal, were considered by UNESCO as being a part of World Heritage.
+The 25 World Heritage classifications in Portugal portray the history and culture of the country, its people, and the peoples that have inhabited the land since time immemorial.
+Monasteries and convents of historic and artistic importance, outstanding monuments, historic centers, cultural landscapes, which offer some of the most beautiful natural scenery in Portugal, were considered by UNESCO as being a part of World Heritage.

-A visit to these Portuguese contributions to world history are a must and a good excuse to get to know the country from north to south.
+A visit to these Portuguese contributions to world history is a must and a good excuse to get to know the country from north to south.

 Gastronomy and Wines